vrk-kpa/suomifi-design-tokens/README.md

 ### Spacing

-Spacing tokens are availalbe as variables with additional **spacing-** -prefix.
+Spacing tokens are available as variables with additional **spacing-** prefix.

 ```scss
 .custom-class {